Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Convergence rate analysis

-\end{proof} \begin{remark} It is worth mentioning that our Theorem~\ref{main_thm} extends~\cite[Theorem 9]{cyx2022} from the Euclidean space to the Wasserstein space with similar computations.
+\begin{remark} It is worth mentioning that our Theorem~\ref{main_thm} extends Theorem 9 in \cite{cyx2022} from the Euclidean space to the Wasserstein space with similar computations.
 However, we want to point out that the proof of their Theorem 9 is not rigorous.
 Specifically,~\cite{cyx2022} verified that the Moreau envelope satisfies the Hamilton-Jacobi (HJ) equation through the chain rule on $f_{t,x}(x_t)$ (see definition therein), where the time-derivative of the trajectory $x_t$ is not well-defined because its uniqueness is not guaranteed.
-In contrast, our Lemma~\ref{Lemma_important} specialized to the Euclidean context can directly lead to satisfaction of the HJ equation, which provides a more rigorous proof than~\cite{cyx2022}. \end{remark} Next, we specialize our general-purpose convergence guarantee for the Wasserstein proximal algorithm to MFLD induced from training a two-layer neural network (\ref{eq:twolayer_nn}) in the mean-field regime, and Langevin dynamics, which is a special case of MFLD. \begin{corollary}[Wasserstein proximal algorithm on MFLD] Let $F_\tau$ be the total objective functional in (\ref{eqn:MFLD_obj}).
-Suppose that the loss function $l(\cdot)$ is either squared loss or logistic loss.
-If the perceptron $\varphi(\theta; x)$ is bounded by $K$ {and $sup_{\theta,x}\left\Vert\nabla_{\theta}\varphi(\theta;x)\right\Vert$ is finite}, then $F_{\tau}$ satisfies Assumptions \ref{assum_1}, \ref{assum_2} and the PL inequality (\ref{Eqn_wass_PL}).
-Consequently, the Wasserstein proximal algorithm (\ref{Eqn_jko}) satisfies for any $\xi>0$,
+In contrast, our Lemma~\ref{Lemma_important} specialized to the Euclidean context can directly lead to satisfaction of the HJ equation, which provides a more rigorous proof than~\cite{cyx2022}. \end{remark}

+Next, we specialize our general-purpose convergence guarantee for the Wasserstein proximal algorithm to MFLD induced from training a two-layer neural network (\ref{eq:twolayer_nn}) in the mean-field regime.